By Kel Hahn

 “Combined, they all help me not worry constantly about how I’m going to pay for college.
 The other schools I applied to didn’t offer nearly as much in scholarships, so that was a huge factor in coming here.”

 That’s not to say Caroline doesn’t work, as many other UK students do during their time on campus.
-She serves as a teaching assistant in the First-Year Engineering program and a research assistant for the department.
+She served as a teaching assistant in the First-Year Engineering program and a research assistant for the department.
 But Caroline says there’s a difference.

-“The leadership class has helped me learn about communication and about how to improve myself so I can lead others no matter what position I have.
+“The leadership class helped me learn about communication and about how to improve myself so I can lead others no matter what position I have.
 Already I’m able to look at how I can improve my ability to help others.”

 Thanks to UK scholarships, Caroline has been free to focus on what really matters to her: preparing to serve as an outstanding mining engineer and professor.
 May she never stop dancing.